skhiggins/ra_guide/README.md

 		    logupdate
 		}
 		```
 		The first function pulls and pushes a recent commit, generates a log of this commit, and mirrors the same changes on Dropbox.
 The second function adds all files to the commit and runs the first function.
-To add only certain files to the commit, do the commit manually  (`git add file_special; git commit -m "Upload only one file"`) and the run `log update`.
+To add only certain files to the commit, do the commit manually  (`git add file_special; git commit -m "Upload only one file"`) and the run `logupdate`.

     3. Save the bash profile (press Escape, type :wq, and hit Enter)